 We live in a world of technology filled with Facebook, Twitter, Snapchat, Pinterest, Instagram, YouTube, and all these other social media platforms.
 We can often be found on our phones, tablets, or computers posting pictures and updates or checking to see what everyone else has been up to.
 There are a lot of positives about using social media.
 For example, it is easier to keep in touch with people and know what is going on in their lives.
 It is also a great way for world news to travel.
-Unfortunately, this can come along with a negative impact on self-esteem.
+Unfortunately, social media can come along with a negative impact on self-esteem.
 Social media can often tap into our insecurities.

 I often hear from people, both clients and friends, that they feel sad and depressed when looking through their social media news feeds.
 These platforms have created a way to compare yourself to others in a way that we never had before.